-- 1. Water services shall be in accordance with City of Austin Standard Details.
-More than two meters on a single service line will be considered on a case-by-case basis. - 2.
+- 1. Water services shall be in accordance with City of Austin Standard Details. - 2.
 Individual meter services and fire lines will not be taken from transmission lines.
 Transmission lines are generally considered to be 24 inches in diameter or larger. - 3.
 Water meters shall be placed within the public right-of-way (ROW) or in an easement immediately adjacent to the ROW.
 Meters may not be located inside fences and must be vehicular accessible from roadways.
-Water meter boxes are not allowed in sidewalks or driveways. - 4.
+Water meter boxes and its appurtenances are not allowed in sidewalks-of, paved areas, driveways or load bearing pavement.
+If the water meter or its appurtenances must be located in a sidewalk or paved area (as allowed by a variance issued by AW only), then locking lids will be required for the water meter or appurtenances. - 4.
 Service taps to the main shall have a minimum separation distance of 3 feet. - 5.
 Service taps, regardless of type, shall not be made in vaults. - 6.
 Domestic water services shall not be supplied from fire hydrant leads.